Loading...

 By learning to work and lead diverse teams, develop your communication and presentation abilities, and gain an understanding of how a business works from top to bottom, you're tailor-made for the industry by the time you graduate.

-Top B Schools for MBA Specializations in Consulting
+Top b-schools for MBA specializations in Consulting

 All MBA programs prepare you well for a career in consulting.
 However, some schools do offer specialized consulting tracks.
 The University of Rochester's Simon Business School offers a STEM-designated MBA with a specialized consulting track, and the University of Alberta's Alberta Business School offers a Strategy & Consulting Career Track.

-HEC Paris also offers an MBA specialization in Strategy, designed for students who want to become top strategy consultants.
+HEC Paris also offers an MBA specialization in Strategy designed for students who want to become top strategy consultants.

-Careers after an MBA Specialization in Consulting
+Careers after an MBA specialization in Consulting

 The most common career route for graduates in consulting is as a management consultant at one of the Big Three consulting firms: Bain & Company, Boston Consulting Group, and McKinsey & Company.

 However, there are also opportunities for MBA graduates at boutique consulting firms.
-This might suit students who have a specific interest in a particular area of business such as telecommunications or AI and want to work with clients in just this industry.
+This might suit students who have a specific interest in a particular area of business, such as telecommunications or AI, and want to work with clients in just this industry.

-[return to table of contents]
+Return to table of contents

 MBA in Entrepreneurship

 Getting a startup off the ground can be tough.
-An MBA in Entrepreneurship can help you to develop the skills necessary to take your startup idea from conception to launch.
+An MBA in Entrepreneurship can help you develop the skills necessary to take your startup idea from conception to launch.

 You'll focus on developing both the hard and soft skills needed to create a successful startup, and you may have the chance to finish your degree by pitching your startup to an expert panel of venture capitalists, accelerators, and entrepreneurial experts.